minhhai2209/forge-docs-snapshot/mirror/storage/index.md

 Forge also lets you integrate your app with services hosted on other platforms.
 This allows Forge apps to store data remotely on self-hosted databases or third-party storage services.
-For more information about integrating with remote services, see [Forge Remote](/platform/forge/remote/).
+For more information about integrating with remote services, see [Forge Remote](/platform/forge/remote/) and [Accessing Forge storage from a remote via REST API](/platform/forge/remote/accessing-storage/).

+## Get help